Onyx-Protocol/Onyx/docs/core/learn-more/configure-block-signers.md

 #### Configure Chain Core

-Now, configure Chain Core to require two signatures on each block: its own, plus one from the block signer:
+Use the [config-generator](../reference/corectl.md#config-generator) command to configure Chain Core to require two signatures on each block, one representing from the generator, and one from the other block signer:

 ```
 corectl config-generator \